-A list of scholarships and their criteria are available through the UTSA Scholarship Office and may be applied for using the General Scholarship application.
-There are, however, a few that require a separate application, so please read each one carefully.
+UTSA General Scholarships are available through the UTSA Scholarship Office and may be applied for using the general scholarship application.
+There are some scholarships that require a separate application, so please read the criteria for each one carefully.

 General scholarships vary in eligibility requirements and award amounts.
 Annual scholarships can change at any time and are dependent upon renewed funding from donors.
 Whereas, the interest earned from endowments are used to award scholarships based on the amount of funds available each year.
 Information to determine a student's eligibility will be taken from the UTSA General Scholarship application as well as from information on file with the university.

 Departmental scholarships have varying deadlines and require separate applications; in some cases, an essay is required.
-Please review carefully the requirements for all scholarships and obtain applications from the appropriate department.
+Please carefully review the requirements for all scholarships and obtain any additional applications from the appropriate department.
 Some scholarships apply to incoming freshmen and transfer students; others apply only to upperclassmen, while others may be appropriate for all undergraduate and graduate students.